 1. Is Making Up Testimonials Illegal?

+Making up testimonials is illegal.
 Some businesses are tempted to make up testimonials if they don’t have any, or have bad ones.
 However, using fake testimonials is not only false advertising, it’s fraud.
 The FTC, Department of Justice, consumer protection groups and other organizations can impose thousands in fines, fees, and even jail time.
+Making up testimonials isn’t worth it.
 The number one testimonial guideline is this: testimonials should be honest statements made by real customers, no exceptions.

 2. Can I Bend the Truth?